relay-tools/relay-context-provider/README.md

+## Deprecation Notice
+This package is deprecated and no longer works as of Relay >=2.0.0.
+Please instead use `ReactRelayContext` from 'react-relay`.

 # relay-context-provider
 Adds relay environment and variables to React Context.
 Use then when you are fetching queries manually and need to render `fragmentContainers`.
 This is useful for server side rendering.